shahern004/CRUSTy-Core/Documentation/Coding Guidelines/workflow-prefs.md

-Task Execution

-    Focus only on code relevant to the task; !you never touch unrelated code.

-    Break complex tasks into logical stages; pause and ask for confirmation before next step.

-    For simple, low-risk tasks, implement fully; for complex tasks, use review checkpoints.

 Planning and Progress

-    Before major features, generate a timestamped entry in /Documentation/plan.md with steps and wait for my approval.

-    After each task is complete, update todo.md for progress.
-Then, clear /Documentation/Coding Guidelines/context-summary.md contents and update with the next task for development.
-This serves as a prompt to help you get started on the next task in what you believe is the most effective prompt possible.
+    After each task is complete, update todo.md for progress made.
+Then, clear /Documentation/Coding Guidelines/context-summary.md contents.
+Update context-summary.md with prompts to help you start the next task.
+Write using concise prompt prose only using verbiage that helps you start work on a fresh task. context-summary.md is not meant for users or developers, its only to give the most concise information possible to help claude start his next task with no context.

-    If context exceeds 130k tokens, timestamp and summarize prior work into /Documentation/Coding Guidelines/context-summary.md and restart chat.

 Testing and Feedback

-    Write thorough tests for all major functionality; suggest edge case tests.
+    Test every addition to the codebase.
+Never close a task that you made new coded features or scripts in without testing it

     Be responsive to my feedback—adjust granularity (more/less checkpoints) as I prefer.